← Back

 Context

 Source Digital provides programmatic and contextual advertising for publishers across mobile, web, and CTV.
-Historically, every new client required hands-on support from the sales team to set up campaigns — a process that was a bottleneck to growth and impossible to scale.
+Historically, every new client required hands-on support from the sales team to set up campaigns — a bottleneck to growth, and impossible to scale.

 Problem

-Competitors kept their UIs hidden before onboarding, making benchmarking difficult.
-Quantitative usage data was scarce.
-The challenge was to design for scalability with limited visibility into how the existing platform was actually being used.
+Campaign creation was a single dense form: cluttered, unclear, overwhelming.
+Competitors kept their UIs behind onboarding, making benchmarking difficult, and quantitative usage data was scarce.
+The task was to design for scale with limited visibility into how the platform was actually being used.

 Approach

-User interviews — conducted 5 interviews with marketing professionals experienced in campaign creation tools, identifying the most critical features and pain points
+User interviews — 5 marketing professionals experienced with campaign tools, to identify critical features and pain points.

 Design decisions